The Dearborn Independent: Non-Jewish reaction

 The Federal Council of Churches of Christ in America published a resolution condemning Ford's propaganda and beliefs.
 In January 1921, a statement titled "The Peril of Racial Prejudice" denounced antisemitism as un-American and condemned the Independent for its antisemitic campaign.
-It was signed by more than one hundred prominent citizens of "Gentile birth and Christian faith", including President Woodrow Wilson, former president William Howard Taft, William Jennings Bryan, Clarence Darrow, Nicholas Murray Butler, Robert Frost, Samuel Seabury, Ida Tarbell, Paul Cravath and the presidents of Williams, Oberlin, and Dartmouth colleges as well as Princeton, Cornell, and Syracuse universities.
-However, this did not stop the Dearborn Independent from their negative press regarding Jews.
+It was signed by more than 100 prominent citizens of "Gentile birth and Christian faith", including President Woodrow Wilson, former president William Howard Taft, William Jennings Bryan, Clarence Darrow, Nicholas Murray Butler, Robert Frost, Samuel Seabury, Ida Tarbell, Paul Cravath, and the presidents of Williams, Oberlin, and Dartmouth colleges, as well as those of Princeton, Cornell, and Syracuse universities.
+However, this did not stop The Dearborn Independent from their negative press regarding Jews.

 Libel lawsuit

 While they explicitly condemned pogroms and violence against Jews, Ford's articles blamed the Jews for provoking incidents of mass violence.
 San Francisco lawyer and Jewish farm cooperative organizer Aaron Sapiro filed a libel lawsuit in response.
 During the trial, the editor of Ford's "Own Page", William Cameron, testified that Ford had nothing to do with the editorials even though they were under his byline.
 Cameron testified that he never discussed the content of the pages with Ford, or sent them to Ford for his approval.
-Friends and business associates said they warned Ford about the contents of the Independent and that Ford probably never read the articles (he claimed he only read the headlines.)
+Friends and business associates said they warned Ford about the contents of the Independent and that Ford probably never read the articles (he claimed he only read the headlines).

 Further court testimony alleged that Ford knew about the contents of the Independent in advance of publication.
 Investigative journalist Max Wallace noted that "whatever credibility this absurd claim [Cameron's denial] may have had was soon undermined when James M. Miller, a former Dearborn Independent employee, swore under oath that Ford had told him he intended to expose Sapiro."